microsoft/fluentui/docs/react-v9/contributing/implementation-best-practices.md

 Going back to the Tooltip component, it might have different options for position relative to the target.
 If these were boolean values like `before?: boolean`, `after?: boolean`, or `cover?: boolean`, the caller could write `<Tooltip before after cover />`.
 It is much clearer to specify `<Tooltip position="before" />`.

-### Consider a discriminated union for future additional
+### Consider a discriminated union for future additional values

 If you have only a single optional value today and think there could be multiple values in the future, prefer a discriminated union with one value.
 For example: `border: boolean` would have to be changed to a discriminated union later to support both square, rounded, and circular borders.